 In this section, we will formulate the problem statement and discuss the methods that will be employed for material transfer from one image to another.
 Our task involves transferring texture or material from one image $y_{im}$ into an object in the foreground of another image $x_{init}$, while preserving the background information and fine-grained details of the object.
 The goal is to generate an image that corresponds to the target prompt $y_{trg}$, where the object in this image is imbued with the material from $y_{im}$.
 The input of our model consists of an object-centric image with the target object $x_{init}$, an image of the material $y_{im}$ that can be represented as either texture or another object, and two text prompts: target prompt $y_{trg}$ and the source prompt $y_{src}$.
 An accompanying image (see Fig. \ref{fig:concept}) illustrates this process, highlighting the inputs and outputs of the model.

 To address this problem, we will employ three primary methods: the Stable Diffusion v1.5 model \cite{rombach2022high}, the IP-Adapter \cite{ye2023ipadaptertextcompatibleimage} for material encoding and embedding, and the Guide-and-Rescale approach \cite{titov2024guideandrescaleselfguidancemechanismeffective}, which we will refer to as GaR.
-The GaR method enables guidance during the image generation process to preserve the original layout and structure, as well as the key details of the objects.
+The GaR method enables guidance during the image generation process to preserve the original layout, structure, and key details of objects.
 This ability to maintain the image's integrity will be crucial to our material transfer tasks.
 Additionally, masking techniques will be utilized to enhance background preservation and facilitate effective material transfer to the designated areas of the image.